Reading time: 5 min.

 Low density vs high density hair

-close-up photo of low and high density hair follicle areas
+A comparison of low density vs. high density hair

 A close-up comparison of low density vs high density hair.
 The first image shows hairs growing in mainly 1-2 follicle units.
 The second image shows as many as 3-4 follicles growing together.

 Normal hair density is approximately 100 follicular units per cm², although this varies between people of different ethnicities [2-3].
 White people typically have a higher hair density than people of Black or Latino descent.
-Age is also a major factor in hair density; as we get older, our hair becomes thinner, even in the absence of male pattern baldness or female pattern hair loss [4].
+Age is also a major factor in the density of hair.
+As we get older, our hair becomes thinner, even in the absence of male pattern baldness or female pattern hair loss [4].

-These differences can impact your hair transplant procedure.
-People with fine hair, or lower hair density, must have more follicular units extracted to achieve the same result as someone with thicker, higher density hair [1].
+These differences along with your own hair characteristics can impact your hair transplant procedure.
+For example, people with fine hair, or lower hair density, must have more follicular units extracted to achieve the same result as someone with thicker, higher-density hair [1].

 Can a hair transplant increase hair density?

-Hair transplants can successfully increase hair density.
+Hair restoration surgery can successfully increase hair density.
 In fact, you only need to create 50% hair density to create the illusion of thick, full hair [1].
 Steve Carell’s rumoured FUE procedure is a great example of a hair transplant increasing hair density.
-Post-transplant hair density of around 35-40 follicular units per cm² is often enough to achieve this [1, 5].
+Post-transplant density of around 35-40 follicular units per cm² is often enough to achieve this [1, 5].

 What is a high-density hair transplant?

-In recent years, researchers have experimented with packing more grafts into a smaller area to improve the final results.
+In recent years, researchers have experimented with hair transplant density by packing more hair grafts into a smaller area to improve the final results.
 This is known as a high-density hair transplant.

 Can you get a second hair transplant to improve hair density?